 Junior forked a shrimp into her mouth and moaned, "Mmmm, she sure knows how cook."
-"What she knows is I don't eat shellfish.
-That's what she knows."
+"What she knows is, I don't eat shellfish."
 The second floor had none of the fussy comfort Junior found on the third.
 Here a hallway, two plain bedrooms and a bath equaled the entire square footage of the room above where Junior had spent two hours trying to read the woman who was now her boss.
-It should not have taken that long but the taste of hot, home April 26, 2001 cooked food so distracted her she forgot.
+It should not have taken that long but the taste of hot, home cooked food so distracted her she forgot.
 She was near the end of a second helping before she began to watch for the face behind the face; and to listen: for the words hiding behind talk.
 It was Heed's constant playing with her salad that finally pulled Junior's attention away from her own plate.
 Forking wedges of iceberg lettuce around oil and vinegar, piercing olives, lifting rings of onion on tines only to let them drop again and again, Heed had chattered on, eating nothing.
-Junior focused on the hands more than what occupied them: small, baby smooth, each one curved gently away from its partner-like fins.
+Junior focused on the hands more than what occupied them: small, baby $e \times cept$ in one place.
+Smooth, each one curved gently away from its partner-like fins.
 Arthritis? she wondered.
 Is that why she can't write her own book?
 Or some other old lady sickness?
-Even before the food arrived she had heard the change in Heed's accent, the slow move away from the school room to the beauty shop; from an office to a dance joint.
+Even before the food arrived she had heard the change in Heed's speech, the slow move away from the class room to the girls' locker; from a principal's office to a neighborhood bar.
 Yawning under blankets in the bed to which Heed had directed her, Junior fought sleep to organize, recapture her impressions.
-She knew she had eaten too much too quickly as in her first days at Correctional before she learned how to make food last.
-And, just as it April 26, 2001 had been there, she was already ready for more.
-Her hunger had not surprised her-it was permanent-but its ferocity had.
-Watching the grey-eyel Christine cleaning shrimp earlier she had leashed it and had no trouble figuring out that a servant who cooked with twelve diamond rings on her fingers would enjoy-maybe even need-a little boot licking.
+She knew she had eaten too much too guickly as in her first days at Correctional before she learned how to make food last.
+And, just as it had been there, she was already ready for more.
+Her appetite had not surprised her-it was permanent-but its ferocity had.
+Watching the gray-eyed Christine cleaning shrimp earlier she had leashed it and had no trouble figuring out that a servant who cooked with twelve diamond rings on her fingers would enjoy-maybe even need-a little boot licking.
 And although she had caught the other one's pose as well and recognized it from the start as a warden's righteous shield, Junior knew that some up front raunchiness would crack it.
-Still, gobbling real food after two days of clean garbage and public filch, she had let her antennae droop.
+Still, gobbling real food after days of clean garbage and public filch, she had let her antennae droop.
 As now, when sleep-alone, in silence, in total darkness at last-overwhelmed caution for pleasure.
 The bath she craved had to be postponed too.
 When Heed said the weather was too nasty, the bus depot too far, and why not spend the night and collect your things tomorrow?
-Junior thought immediately of a solitary soak with colored soap.
-But the water she heard running through pipes above reduced the tap flow in the second floor bathtub to a hiccup.
-Heed had beat her to it, so Junior spent a few minutes rummaging in the closet where April 26, 2001 a can of Sardines tiny forker she found one can of tomato paste, a jar of spoons, and two locked suitcases, She gave up trying to force the locks and got undressed.
-After massaging her feet, she slid under the covers with two days worth of dirt on hold.
-Sleep came down so fast it was only in dreaming that she felt the strange thing: protected.
+Junior thought immediately of a solitary $i \otimes a Real + b$ soak with a perfumed bar of colored soap.
+But the water she heard Arunning through pipes above reduced the tap flow in the second floor bathtub to a sigh.
+Heed had beat her to it, so Junior spent a few minutes rummaging in the closet where she found one can of tomato paste, two rock hard sacks of sugar, a jar of hand cream, a tin of sardines, a milk carton full of keys and two locked suitcases, She gave up trying to force the locks and undressed.
+After massaging her feet, she slid under the covers with two days worth of dirt on hold. from the highest branch.